Lumen27/weatherReact/README.md

+# Local Weather React

-Simple Random Quotes made with React, Axios and Bootstrap.
+Local Weather made with React and Axios.

-Check it out at https://lumen27.github.io/quotes/
+Check it out at https://lumen27.github.io/weatherReact